Xela3026/yabbr-docs/docs/yabbr-chat/chat.md

 ---

 - **Conversation Outcome**: the final result of the conversation.
 This result/outcome is indicated using a tag.
 Select a tag by clicking on it, and unselect it by clicking it again.
-You must select a tag.
+You can select multiple tags.
 Eg - if the customer did not cooperate with the agent, then an appropriate tag to select would be 'Dispute'.
-Read more about chat tags [here](./chat-settings.md#chat-tags).
+Read more about chat tags [here](./chat-settings.md#chat-tags), including how to configure the minimum/maximum number of chat tags.
 - **Add a note**: this is optional.
 This note is just any extra comments about the conversation that may be important for the record.

 Finally, to conclude the chat, click <Tag colour="#1582d8" borderColour="#1582d8" fontColour="#FFFFFF">Submit</Tag>.